UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Freetrade offers a range of useful articles and guides on its website aimed at beginner investors.
 These include guides on what a stock is and how your investments are taxed.
 There are no official Freetrade educational videos, but many customers have uploaded user video guides on YouTube.

 The educational material is aimed at novice investors.
-Those with more experience will find better research materials on other platforms such as Fidelity, Interactive Investor and Interactive Brokers.
+Those with more experience will find better research materials on other platforms such as Fidelity, Interactive Investor, and Interactive Brokers.
+Another downside is that there is no educational material or resources available on the app.

 Feature Freetrade logoFreetrade